rashi07dashore/rashi07dashore/README.md

 - 🎓 &nbsp; Pursuing Master of Computer Applications(MCA) from Devi Ahilya University Indore.

+- ✍️ &nbsp; Talk to me about Tech, Indian mythology and Books.

+- 👯 &nbsp; Part of Rewritting the Code Community: Women In Tech.

 - 🌱 &nbsp; Balancing between algorithms and elegant code.
 Let's connect for meaningful discussions on software development and beyond.

-- ✍️ &nbsp; Talk to me about Tech, Indian mythology and Books.